 - Now once again unplug the charging cable and turn off your phone completely, and then plug the charging cable in the phone again and charge it for an hour more.

 - Once you’re done with this, turn on your phone and use it ordinarily.
 Do not charge your phone unless the battery has been drained up completely.
 Charge it to 100% once the battery goes dead.

 That’s all.
-Your device should be working better then before now.
-Let’s head towards the method for rooted users if you happen to be Android pro.
+Your device should be working better than before now.
+Let’s head towards the method for rooted users if you happen to be an Android pro.

 How to Calibrate Battery on Rooted Android Device

 - Make sure that your device is rooted.